Back to Vocabulary

 Energy savings discrepancies

 The prebound effect leads to significant discrepancies in energy savings estimates for retrofitting projects.
 Standard models often overestimate energy savings because they do not account for the lower baseline consumption caused by the prebound effect.
 This discrepancy is crucial because it implies that thermal retrofits may not yield the anticipated reductions in energy use and carbon emissions, which are often overstated in policy and financial analyses (Galvin, 2023).
+A detailed explanation of the performance gap is available in the vocabulary entry by Furman (2024).

 For instance, in Hungary, research shows that energy consumption predictions are often based on technical data alone, ignoring actual under-consumption behaviours, leading to overestimates in expected savings (Gróf et al., 2022).
 Similarly, in Italy, studies have highlighted that prebound effects cause a gap between theoretical energy models and actual energy usage, complicating the accurate forecasting of energy savings from retrofits (Giuliani et al., 2016).
 The study by Van den Brom et al. (2019) also supports this, showing that building characteristics and occupant behavior significantly influence energy consumption, with discrepancies between expected and actual savings due to prebound effects being notable in both the Netherlands and Denmark.